052223-java-angular/McLean-p1-Backend/README.md

 - Secure user registration and login
 - Home geolocation automatically generated at account creation
 - Storing additional geolocation data with ability to change home location
-- View current sky conditions per location
+- View current sky (visible) conditions per location
 - View current data and info about each planet
-- Saving important dates as snapshots to review
+- Saving important dates with notes to review
+- Select a constellation to track
 - Comment section
 - Secure subscription payments which unlock more features/storage space
 - Subscription history